Skip to main content

 Listen hard and perhaps, above the gentle lapping of the loch, you might also hear the ancient roar of combat.
 Here on the Steps of Trool, a bitter battle was fought between the English and the Scots during the Wars of Scottish Independence 700 years ago.

 This trail starts at Caldons car park, at the western end of Loch Trool.
-From Glentrool Visitor Centre, follow signs to Loch Trool and Bruce’s Stone.
+From Glentrool Café, follow signs to Loch Trool and Bruce’s Stone.
 After about 1½ miles (2.5 km), turn right into the car park.
 You can extend this trail to make a full day out by joining it with the Water of Trool Trail (yellow waymarkers) at Caldons car park.
 This takes you through the forest to Glentrool Visitor Centre then back through the glen along the lovely Water of Trool.

 Mountain biking trails